For many Christians, the word mysticism raises eyebrows.

 You do not have to chase mystical experiences.

-You only have to become available.
+You only have to become open to God’s loving presence and power.

 A Final Word